prashanthviswanatham/projects/pose_estimation/readme.txt

 5.Drawing the skeleton
     Skeleton is drawn using the keypoints

+I have done this project using gluoncv tools and framework

 alpha.ipynb
 I have predicted poses for sample images(from frames folder) which is obtained from dividing video into frames and stored the skeleton images in (pred_frames) folder

 video_model.ipynb
 I have also done pose estimation for video(trial1.mp4) and drawn the pose and saved the video as trial2_output.mp4